NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/viewing_security_vulnerabilities.md

 To generate a report of OS package (RPM/DEB/APK) vulnerabilities found in the image including CVE identifier, Vulnerable Package, Severity Level, Vulnerability details and version of fixed package (if available).

-`anchore-cli image vuln debian:latest os`
+`nextlinux-cli image vuln debian:latest os`

-Currently the following the anchore-engine draws vulnerability data specifically matched to the following OS distros:
+Currently the following the nextlinux-engine draws vulnerability data specifically matched to the following OS distros:

 - Alpine
 - CentOS